How do I use Needine?

 - ✓View audit logs

-Day-to-day document work: creates drafts, reviews and approves pending steps, issues certificates after full approval.
+Day-to-day document work: creates drafts, reviews and approves pending steps, issues certificates after full approval, and records model performance evaluations.

 - ✓Create drafts with evidence